DavidVentura/divoom/README.md

 len == 22

 indexes:
-0 = view ? why is 5 repeated?
+0 = view, but why is 5 repeated?
 1..
 10 == ?
 11 = brightness
 12 = ?